 Birgit Bohle, since January 2019 Chief Human Resources Officer and Labor Director at Deutsche Telekom

-“We want to become faster, better, and simpler.
-For our customers.
+“We want to get faster, better, and less complex.
+For our employees.
 That’s why teams need more autonomy.
-It allows our employees to actively shape the working environment.
+With autonomy, our employees can actively shape the working environment.
 We give them the space they need for that.
 We use agile methods wherever they are appropriate.
 They are focused, practical, and tailored to the respective requirements.”

-Our stanceThe digital working world is becoming more complex and diverse, and requires a lot of flexibility.
+Our stanceThe digital workplace is becoming more complex and diverse, and it calls for a great deal of flexibility.
 To design it, we don’t need any new, rigid rules or additional bureaucracy.
-But we do need a clear stance.
-Our employees must know our stance on the digital transformation of the working world – and how we are supporting them in the changes they experience in their day-to-day work.
-That’s why, together with the Group Works Council, we adopted the “Manifesto of Agile Work” in 2019 as a guideline for shaping the digital working world.
+But we do need to be clear about where we stand.
+Our employees need to know where we stand with regard to the digital transformation of the workplace – and they need to see how we are supporting them as their day-to-day work experience changes.
+That’s why, together with the Group Works Council, we adopted the “Manifesto of Agile Work” in 2019 as a guideline for shaping the digital workplace.

 Agile is faster